 "She's bored with her life trying to incite outrage in black women by being 'controversial.'
 It's an old act that she does one way or another time and time again and while it's easy to choose to not pay attention to her, her large platform essentially normalizes cultural appropriation which is harmful in the long run." — @jennacurcio24

 "It's a NO. Perpetual/professional culture vulture." — @judeajohnson

 "I don't have problems with non-black people wearing braids, but I kind of hate it when 10 years ago wearing braids was considered 'ghetto' and black girls were made fun of.
 I think she's trying too hard to be black." — @coolgirlswearmugler

 "It's definitely appropriative and indicative of a society that celebrates white women as 'edgy' for doing things that belong culturally to a marginalized group.
-Many black women can't wear these hairstyles that are actually meant for their hair and their culture because of backlash from employers etc. It's 2018 and Kim should know better, especially as the mother of black daughters." — @skin_andtonic
+Many black women can't wear these hairstyles that are actually meant for their hair and their culture because of backlash from employers etc. Kim should know better, especially as the mother of black daughters." — @skin_andtonic

 "Let her do what she wants to do.
 It's her hair.
 She can do what she wants with it." — @bluereally25

 "I think if she feels comfortable then she should rock it.
 I don't feel that her personal style has bad intentions.
 As a minority myself, if a non-celebrity white woman walked around like that I wouldn't think twice about it as long as it's their personal style.
 Maybe she'll use her platform to open this conversation further." — @dnamag.co

 "Live and let live, people.
 How is this honestly something worthy of being upset over?
 So many actual problems where people are intending real harm." — @carolinecwilder